musesama/microblog/README.md

+# Homework 5
+after login, a user may like a message when viewing a message. currently we allow multiple likes of one message from one user.

 # Homework 4
 a user could login on the top-right corner of the nav bar, could post with the new post link and follow on the Users page. there are a lot of corner cases havnt get covered and the UI have to be improved.